alxhslm/alxhslm.github.io/content/projects/coffee-rating-prediction/model.md

 {{< include src="charts/linear_hist.html" >}}

-We can get a bit more insight by evaluating the importance of the difference features using `permutation_importance`.
+We can get a bit more insight by evaluating the importance of the different features using `permutation_importance`.

 ```python
 from sklearn.inspection import permutation_importance